garethbevansoftware/Intech-Technical-Test/README.md

 # Count Down Number Solver

-This is a react application developed to solver the Countdown Numbers Problem.
+This is a react application developed to solve the Countdown Numbers Problem.
 Upload a CSV of the numbers to be used and submit a target number.
 The app will then iterate over all possible calculations using the the inputted numbers and the expressions ()+-* to see if it is possible to reach the target number.

 # Progress